AgapeToolkit/agape-metadata/README.md

 # @agape/metadata

-Store and retrieve metadata for TypeScript classes, properties, methods, and parameters.
+Metadata annotations and descriptors for TypeScript classes, properties, methods, and parameters.

 ## ✨ Decorators